-This marker has 0-1-0-1 on it.
 This Order is used to carry another Friendly Character.
 In order to receive this order, a Character must start the Turn in a hex with another Friendly Character.
 The Character being carried loses any Order that it had and both Characters are now considered to have Carry/Drag Orders.
 Both Characters move on the Initiative of the carrying Character.